-Electronic pet containment systems or Hidden Fences have kept pets safe in their yards for more than 40 years.
+Electronic pet containment systems or Hidden Fences have kept pets safe in their yards for nearly 50 years.
 To date, there have been several million of these systems used successfully around the world.
 The people who seek out these training aids are often having problems managing their pet’s movements and are anxious for a solution.

 They are worried about the safety of their pet and also the risk of it being impounded.
 In some cases the owners may have acquired an unsuitable animal for their lifestyle but are now truly bonded to their pet.
 In other cases, the cost of fencing an adequate space of the pet is cost prohibitive for the owner or fencing may not be possible (e.g rental accommodation) or clash with other values held by the owner (aesthetics of their property) or council overlays.

 Electronic containment systems were developed as a method of safely containing dogs to their owners’ properties.
 They are an evolution of the electric fences used to contain livestock on farms, wildlife parks and in zoos.
 Hidden Fences work because the consequences of approaching the boundary are clearly communicated to the animal every single time it approaches the boundary.
 It could be argued that hidden fences may be more effective for containing pets safely while maximizing their welfare, than traditional fencing.